MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/working-with-local-content.md

 ###### Origin-based DOM APIs

-Local content loaded via `WebResourceRequested` has an http or https URL and a corresponding origin.
-So APIs that require an origin such as `localStorage` or `indexedDB` will work, and the usual ["same-origin" rules](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) apply.
+Local content loaded via `WebResourceRequested` results in a document that has an HTTP or HTTPS URL and a corresponding origin.
+This means that web APIs that require an origin such as `localStorage` or `indexedDB` will work, and other documents that belong to the same origin will be able to use the stored data.
+For more information, see [Same-origin policy](https://developer.mozilla.org/docs/Web/Security/Same-origin_policy) on MDN.

 ###### DOM APIs requiring secure context

-Some newer browser features are limited to https URLs.
-Using `WebResourceRequested` allows you to replace https URL web resource requests with your own local content, and so these browser features are available.
-This means APIs such as webcam APIs, geolocation APIs, and notification APIs are all available.
-For more information, see [Secure contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).
+Some web APIs are limited to secure HTTPS URLs only.
+Using `WebResourceRequested` allows you to replace HTTPS URL web resource requests with your own local content.
+This means that APIs such as `navigator.mediaDevices.getUserMedia()` to acquire video or sound, `navigator.geolocation.getCurrentPosition()` to access the device's location, or `Notification.requestPermission()` to request the user's permission to display notifications are available.
+See [Secure contexts](https://developer.mozilla.org/docs/Web/Security/Secure_Contexts) on MDN for more information.

 ###### Dynamic content

 When loading local content via `WebResourceRequested`, you specify the local content to load in your event handler.
-Since you are directly providing the local content, you can dynamically modify it in any manner.
+This means you are in control of the content at runtime, and you can dynamically generate it if needed.

 ###### Additional web resources

-Local content that's loaded via `WebResourceRequested` modifies content that's loaded via http and https URLs.
-These URLs support relative URL resolution, and so an HTML document that's served via `WebResourceRequested` can have references such as CSS, script, and image references that are also served via `WebResourceRequested`.
+`WebResourceRequested` modifies the content that's loaded via HTTP or HTTPS URLs, which support relative URL resolution.
+This menas that the resulting document can have references to additional web resources such as CSS, script, or image files that are also served via `WebResourceRequested`.

 ###### Additional web resources resolved in WebView2 process

-Unlike file URLs and virtual host name mappings, which are resolved in WebView2 processes, the `WebResourceRequested` event is raised on your WebView2's UI thread in your host app process.
-This means the WebView2 will first pause loading a web page to wait for the event to be sent to your host app process, and then wait for your UI thread to be available, and then wait for your app code to handle the event.
-This can take some time, so make sure that your calls to `AddWebResourceRequestedFilter` are limited to only the web resources that must raise the `WebResourceRequested` event.
+When loading content via a file URL or a virtual host name mapping, the resolution happens in the WebView2 processes.
+However, the `WebResourceRequested` event is raised on the WebView2 UI thread of your host app process, which may lead to slower loading of the resulting document.

+1. WebView2 first pauses loading the web page in order to wait for the event to be sent to your host app process.
+1. WebView2 then waits for your UI thread to be available.
+1. WebView2 then waits for your app code to handle the event.

+This can take some time.
+Make sure to limit calls to `AddWebResourceRequestedFilter` to only the web resources that must raise the `WebResourceRequested` event.

 <!-- ------------------------------ -->